The Holstein Family and Community Chair in Religious Studies

 Professor Melissa M. Wilcox currently holds the Holstein Chair.
 In addition to supporting Professor Wilcox’s research, the Chair also supports a number of ongoing programs:

 The Holstein Award provides research funding for graduate students and lecturers at UCR whose work or current project focuses on religion and social justice.
-A link to more information will be posted by the end of 2017, pending final approval of the call for applications.
+Applications for the award are accepted on a rolling basis.

 The Holstein Dissertation Fellowship is an annual, non-stipendiary program that brings together a small cohort of doctoral candidates working in the area of queer and transgender studies in religion for networking, writing support, and mentoring at UCR and in the surrounding Southern California area.
 Fellows travel as a group to UCR on three separate weekends during the academic year; the fellowship pays all expenses for transportation, accommodations, and meals during each trip.
 Typical cohorts are composed of three to five Fellows, depending on available funding.
-A link to more information, and the call for proposals for the 2018-2019 inaugural cohort, will be posted by the end of 2017, pending final approval of the call.
+Applications to join the inaugural cohort in 2018-2019 are due on April 2, 2018.

 The Holstein Conference on Queer and Transgender Studies in Religion is a biennial academic conference at UCR that typically takes place on the last weekend in February of every odd (queer!) year.
 The inaugural conference will take place February 22-24, 2019.
 Watch for more information at this site some time in the first half of 2018.

 The annual Holstein Undergraduate Prize awards a certificate of recognition and $250 to an undergraduate major in Religious Studies at UCR who is engaged in academic, artistic, or community work in social justice.
 For a list of past winners, please click here.